solarwinds/fluentd-deployment/README.md

 The kubernetes_metadata_filter plugin lets us recognize and bind Kubernetes specific metadata to logs from Kubernetes pods.

 The detect-exceptions plugin allows us to recognize multi-line error messages, from multiple languages, and combine them into single events.
-This isn't enabled by any of the included manifests.
+This is disabled by default in all of the included manifests.

 ## Development